NORTHWEST COAST CONTACT

 AGAIN, AGAIN!

-Just months after returning to New Spain (not-Mexico), Pérez turned the Santiago around, joining Bruno de Hezeta y Dudagoitia as second in command.
+Just months after returning to New Spain, Pérez turned the Santiago around, joining Bruno de Hezeta y Dudagoitia as second in command.
 They were accompanied by the Peruvian, Juan Francisco de la Bodega y Quadra, who commanded the much smaller schooner Sonora, on another trip back north.
 They left in mid-March 1775 and arrived in Monterey in April.
-In mid-July, the ships reached Point Grenville and Destruction Island in the present-day Washington.
+In mid-July, the ships reached Point Grenville and Destruction Island in present-day Washington.
 The ships attracted the attention of a nearby village, home to the Quinault.
 The locals visited the schooner several times, trading with the crew and offering gifts of food.
 One English translation of the journal reads:

 ...nine canoes of tall and stout Indians appeared, who invited the crew of the schooner with great cordiality to eat, drink, and sleep with them.
-Our commander took care to regale them in the best manner he could, and particularly their chieftains, as well as those who came the most readily on board, giving them whatever they seemed most to desire … they soon returned with fish of many sorts, pagro, whale, and salmon, as also flesh of several animals, well cured under ground.
+Our commander took care to regale them in the best manner he could, and particularly their chieftains, as well as those who came the most readily on board, giving them whatever they seemed most to desire … they soon returned with fish of many sorts, pagro, whale, and salmon, and also flesh of several animals, well cured under ground.

 As soon as they were out to sea, the men of the Sonora joined the others aboard the Santiago “hoping that we should be permitted to use the launch, land with an armed force, destroy the villages of the Indians, and try to recover those of our own people, who perhaps had hid themselves in the woods, or had saved themselves by swimming.”
 Pérez and others in command were convinced there were no survivors and that revenge would only be tragic.
 More, the mission was to make friends, not enemies, and doubtless they could not afford to bleed sailors or landing craft like this right at the start of their mission, even if they could justify revenge.

-The ship’s crew suffering dwindling supplies, resulting in scurvy, malnutrition, illness, and exhaustion, made for home.
+The ship’s crew, suffering dwindling supplies resulting in scurvy, malnutrition, illness, and exhaustion, made for home.
 At this point came great frustration in their discovering the poor quality of their maps:

 In sailing along the coast we took indefatigable pains to observe with precision how it lay, from which innumerable objections offered themselves to M Bellin’s Charts.